react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

   - Refer to the documentation of the specific Out-of-tree platform on how to create libraries for that platform
 - If you intend to integrate with C++ (i.e. you have a native library to integrate with or you want to share implementation among platforms):
   - Use the React Native Core API, as they provide easier access to lower-level mechanisms.
-- If you’re looking for a better developer experience & are willing to require that your users depend on a Framework specific dependency:
+- If you’re looking for a better developer experience & are willing to require that your consumer depend on a Framework specific dependency:
   - Use the Framework specific API.
   - The tradeoff here is on simplicity/ergonomics vs wider compatibility.
     - Frameworks are able to quickly ship and iterate on Developer Experience improvements to the Core APIs (e.g. build an idiomatic API for modern languages such as Swift/Kotlin).
 The best ideas can later be pulled into the React Native Core APIs once they are proven, if they are a good fit.
     - On the other hand, using Framework specific APIs requires library consumers to add an extra dependency in their application on the specific Framework.
 This could result in libraries that are less compatible with apps that are using other Frameworks.
-- Otherwise if you don’t want to impose a Framework dependency on their user, to ensure that your library is compatible with all Frameworks:
+- Otherwise if you don’t want to impose a Framework dependency on their consumer, to ensure that your library is compatible with all Frameworks:
   - The recommendation is to use the React Native Core API.

 We do acknowledge that the current recommendation for library authors is complicated, and the React Native team will be working with Frameworks developers in the future to simplify the current offerings.